Frequently Asked Questions

 What is the housing like at my project site?

+Housing will vary by site.
 The type of housing and a short description can be found on the program page for each Project Center in eProjects.
-More detailed information will be available in the Going Global Handbook.
+More detailed information will be available in the Site-Specific Handbook.

 How should I plan to communicate with family/friends while away on my project?

-While some students may choose to purchase an international phone plan to their U.S. phone while away, all students are required to have a local cell phone with a local number on site.
-Parents can learn more about communication here: Off-Campus Project Resources for Parents.
+WPI policy requires all students to be contactable while they are off-campus.
+Some students may choose to purchase an international phone plan for their U.S. phone while others may choose to purchase and use a local cell phone with a local number on site.
+Site-specific recommendations for communication onsite will be in the Handbook.

 What is the best way to manage money while I'm away?
 Do I need a foreign bank account?